MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 - Download the [sample search schema for linked private library publications](samplePrivateLibraryData.linked.search.schema.json)
 - Download the [sample search grammar for linked private library publications](samplePrivateLibraryData.linked.search.grammar.xml)

-## Create a searchable index
+## Design a schema for search

-In order to search the index, we will have modify the schema from ["Build a library browser with contextual filters"](tutorial-entity-linking.md) tutorial and add index operations on more attributes.
+When designing a new schema for search, it's important to evaluate the following:

+- What entity attributes will appear in search queries?
+- How will the entity attributes appear in search queries?

+### Publication search schema design goal

+We want to support users entering search queries with the following intention:

+- Search by categorical attributes, such as fields of study, author and affiliation.
+- Search by keywords extracted from abstact and title
+- Search by identifiable attributes, such as the publication's title, DOI, and the full text url from the original records.

-### Modify schema to support search
+### Modify library browser schema to support search

-To make the index searchable, we extend the schema from the ["Build a library browser with contextual filters"](tutorial-schema-design.md) tutorial and add the following attributes and index operations.
+The design goal above guides us to create []() by modifying the schema from ["Build a library browser with contextual filters"](tutorial-entity-linking.md) tutorial.
+The following attributes and index operations were added.

 | Attribute Name | Description| Index Data Type | Index Operations |
 | ---- | ---- | ---- | ---- |